delinde/luya/docs/guide/lesson-module.md

 ### Creating the models

-Again we are using the LUYA code wizard to help us create the corresponding models with a pre configured CRUD view for the database tables:
+Again we are using the LUYA code wizard to help us create the corresponding models with a pre configured CRUD view ––– WAS ISN DAS: CRUD view ??? ––– for the database tables:

 ```sh
 ./vendor/bin/luya admin/crud/create
 ```

-Below you see how to use the wizard to automatically create the contact model `models/Contact.php` and all associated files like the API controller `modules/addressbook/admin/apis/ContactController.php` and the controller `modules/addressbook/admin/controllers/ContactController.php`:
+Below you see how to use the wizard to automatically create the contact model ––– WAS ISN DAS: contact model –––`models/Contact.php` and all associated files like the API controller `modules/addressbook/admin/apis/ContactController.php` and the controller `modules/addressbook/admin/controllers/ContactController.php`:

 ![Creating contact model](https://raw.githubusercontent.com/luyadev/luya/master/docs/guide/img/addressbook-contact-modelcreate.gif "Creating contact model")